What are Penetration Tests?

 An important factor to consider is pentest completion timeliness.
 Depending on the number of tests you’re aiming to run, know your timelines and how quickly you need to get things done.
 Speed of delivery can vary across vendors.
 Some vendors require a 4-6 week queue time, some charge extra to expedite timelines, and some can get started in anywhere from 24 hours to a few days.

 At HackerOne, we tap into the vast community of hackers to get started in as little as seven days, depending on testing environment readiness.

 5. Long-term Security Goals

-Customers should consider what their security goals are as they go through vendor evaluations.
+Customers should consider what their security goals are as they go through security-specific vendor evaluations.
 How often do you need to run pentests?
 What compliance initiatives are you looking to satisfy?
 Are you looking for a more holistic and longer term pentesting strategy?
 There are unique advantages across different security vendors, who may specialize in point-in-time testing vs continuous testing capabilities.

 At HackerOne, we encourage customers to not only use pentest for compliance needs, but to incorporate pentesting as part of a longer term security strategy.
 Customers can easily add a HackerOne Bounty or complement an existing bounty program to think about an end-to-end vulnerability lifecycle management beyond point in time tests.

 To start a HackerOne Pentest today, or learn more, contact us